blockpane/tenderduty/README.md

 A [PagerDuty](https://github.com/PagerDuty/go-pagerduty) notifier for [Cosmos](https://github.com/cosmos/cosmos-sdk) / [Tendermint](https://github.com/tendermint/tendermint) validators.

 This will probably only work on Tendermint 0.34.x chains.

+**Note**: The Tendermint client has incomplete support for TLS encrypted websockets, and requires a non-encrypted connection to the RPC endpoint.

 ## Features